It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 What it means is that the hand trying to hold the world cannot do anything else with itself.
 It cannot receive.
 It cannot build.
 It can only grip.
 And the gripping produces the loss.
 Not because the universe punishes control.

-Because a closed hand has stopped participating in the exchange that makes anything grow.
+Because a closed hand has stopped participating in what makes anything grow.

 But the belief that keeps you safe is almost always the belief that keeps you small.

 I have done decades of inner work through a Jungian lens.
 I now spend my time in coaching conversations with founders and executives.
-I see their vows now.
+I see their beliefs now.

 I sit with founders who are running on hidden childhood beliefs, and I witness them slowly take notice.